German Chocolate Cake Frosting (Coconut Pecan Frosting)

 Brownies and Bars

 Can you refrigerate coconut pecan frosting?
-Yes, in a sealed container for up to 3 days.
+Yes, it should be stored in a sealed container for 3-5 days.
 Bring to room temperature before using.

 Can you freeze coconut pecan frosting?
-No, because it can separate while thawing.
+No, this is not recommended because it can separate while thawing.

 How To Thicken Frosting?